Pentax K-1 versus Canon 6D Mark II

 Unlike the 6D Mark II, the K-1 has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the K-1 provides substantially higher image quality than the 6D Mark II, with an overall score that is 11 points higher.
 This advantage is based on 1 bits higher color depth, 2.7 EV in additional dynamic range, and 0.2 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Pentax K-1 (⇒ rgt)||Full Frame||36.2||7360||4912||1080/60i||25.4||14.6||3280||96|

 |Canon 6D Mark II (⇒ lft)||Full Frame||26.0||6240||4160||1080/60p||24.4||11.9||2862||85|